clapters/HappyHttpMod/CONTRIBUTING.md

     git checkout -b feature/your-feature-name
    ```

-4. Make Your Changes: Implement your changes, following the coding standards and guidelines.
+4. **Make Your Changes**: Implement your changes, following the coding standards and guidelines.

-5. Commit Your Changes: Commit your changes with a clear and descriptive commit message.
+5. **Commit Your Changes**: Commit your changes with a clear and descriptive commit message.
    ```sh
     git add .
     git commit -m "Add feature: your-feature-name"
    ```

-6. Push Your Changes: Push your changes to your forked repository.
+6. **Push Your Changes**: Push your changes to your forked repository.
    ```sh
     git push origin feature/your-feature-name
    ```

-7. Create a Pull Request: Go to the original repository and click on the "New Pull Request" button.
+7. **Create a Pull Request**: Go to the original repository and click on the "New Pull Request" button.
 Select your branch and provide a clear description of your changes.

 Development Guidelines
 Setting Up the Development Environment